 Ask well travelled Aussie beer lovers for their favourite craft beer bars and the chances are The Wheaty's going to feature high – if not first – on their list.
-Leading the way for better beer in Adelaide, it's run by avowed hopheads Jade, Emily and Liz, who have turned what was a rather shambolic "country pub in the city" when they took it over in 2003 into a true craft beer haven, spending three months renovating it and replacing the beer system themselves.
-Now you're likely to find Imperial Stouts and Double IPAs from Mikkeller and Rogue rubbing shoulders with new releases from the best Aussie micros plus one-off specials made specially for them by SA's growing band of craft brewers.
+Leading the way for better beer in Adelaide since 2003, when it was launched by avowed hopheads Jade Flavell, Emily Trott and Liz O'Dea, who turned a rather shambolic "country pub in the city" into a true craft beer haven.

-It has achieved its notoriety without having a food offering to speak of other than cheese plates (the kitchen has been coming "soonish" for seven years, so the local pizzeria delivers to the bar and they welcome food trucks at weekends).
-Instead, The Wheaty concentrates solely on the magic of malt – not only is there one of the best selections of beer in Australia over 12 taps, a hand pump and up to 200 bottles, the girls also have a thing for whiskies.
+It achieved its notoriety without having a food offering to speak of – the kitchen had been coming "soonish" for more than ten years before they accepted it would totally change the vibe of the place.
+Instead, there's a steady stream of food trucks that rotate just like the taps inside.
+It allows The Wheaty to concentrate on the magic of malt – not just across the taps, a hand pump and diverse can and bottle list, but also in the shape of whiskies.
 And we're talking weird and wonderful whiskies: unusual releases from established distilleries, bottles from producers you've probably never heard of, malts from Australian microdistilleries, Swedish and Japanese whiskies, plus tastings led by visiting producers that regularly attract up to 80 guests.

-If that's not enough to entice you to visit, there's also a small but lovingly curated wine list focusing on local winemakers and live music four nights a week.
+If that's not enough to entice you to visit, there's also a small but lovingly curated wine list focusing on local winemakers and live music in the shed out the back four nights a week.
 It's normally kept pretty chilled - think alt country / bluegrass - but don't be surprised if you walk in and find a balalaika ensemble giving it some love.

-Just a kilometre or so from Adelaide's CBD, The Wheaty is an absolute must for any beer aficionado passing through – and an addiction for those that live there.
+Just a kilometre or two from Adelaide's CBD, The Wheaty remains an absolute must for any beer aficionado passing through – and something of an addiction for those that live there.